Javaria14/SpectraDerm/README.md

 ## 📜 License

 This project is currently intended for educational and research purposes.
-A project-specific license can be added here once finalized.

 <div align="center">